gvwilson/fiction/iffy/index.md

 The drones overhead weren't allowed to be any smarter than seagulls, but even something that dumb could recognize the way someone walked, and the ecologist's face mask wouldn't conceal that.
-If any of the drones caught a glimpse of them---
+If any of the drones caught a glimpse of them—

----and there it was.
+—and there it was.
 How could she not have seen it before?
 "Wait!"
 Iffy pulled the box that Honesty's First had given her out from under her coat.